Parvin16/sd_training/readme.md

 **Pre-layout Timing Analysis and Importance of Good Clock Tree**

+Good Clock Tree must Skew Balance
+* Timing point of view : Good clock tree converging the design, reduce the work load/timing spend to resolve the setup/hold violation.
+* Power point of view : Good clock tree help in reduce power consumption.
+Clock signal consuming 70-80% power because signal keep changing throughout the chip.
+* Area point of view : If bad clock tree will cause unclock sequential clock, need more buffer, clock gating issue that will lead to huge area.

+More details on Clock Tree & PPA : https://semiwiki.com/ip/movellus/305173-performance-power-and-area-ppa-benefits-through-intelligent-clock-networks/

+Good clock tree will achieve good result in PPA.
+Before clock trees is build only have setup.
+Hold will be in ideal (0 in value).

+Engineering Change Order (ECO)
+* Refers to a practice in the VLSI design flow to accommodate specification changes, to rectify functional errors, or to fix non-functional design requirements, such as timing and power, with minimal disturbance to the existing implementation, to save as much as possible the already-spent optimization efforts.

 ## Timing Modelling using Delay Tables

 ### Introduction to Delay Tables